-This ex monastery offers luxury colonial-style accommodation and it's set around a courtyard.
-It is set in the Cusco´s historical centre just 2 blocks from Plaza Armas Square.
+This former monastery offers luxury colonial-style accommodation, set around a courtyard.
+It is located in the historical centre of Cusco, just 2 blocks from Plaza Armas Square.

 Next to the vibrant Cusco Central Square is the Belmond Hotel, a former monastery and a national monument.
 This ex monastery offers luxury colonial-style accommodation and it's set around a courtyard in the Cusco´s historical centre just 2 blocks from Plaza Armas Square.
 Originally built in 1592, Belmond Hotel Monasterio sits on the site of Inca Amaru Qhala’s palace.
 Six years later, the Spanish took it over and founded the Seminary of San Antonio Abad.
 However, an earthquake seriously damaged the building in 1650 and upon restoration the beautiful Chapel was added.
 In 1965, the building was remodelled as a hotel and right now it is a national historic landmark, protected by Peru’s National Institute of Culture.

 Under the Council of Trent, the Bishop of Cusco, Antonio Raya y Navarrete, founded the college seminary at the old Inca palace.
 However, an earthquake struck the region destroying the place around mid-1600s.
 A new Baroque seminary was built on top of the rubble.
 As a historical landmark, Hotel Monasterio is protected by Peru’s National Institute of Culture.

 Choose a reviving Thai massage or a relaxing aromatherapy to prepare an exquisite end to a day of adventure and exploration.